AxaFrance/webengine-dotnet/src/AxaFrance.WebEngine.Doc/articles/appsettings.md

 ## General Options
 * `LogDir`: The directory to store the test report. if the value is null, then the default temporary folder will be used.
 * `GridConnection`: The Selenium Grid/Appium Server Url to run Mobile based tests.
+* `GridForDesktop`: Normal Web Desktop execution will run locally and ignore selenium grid connection.
+If you want to run Desktop Web tests on a Selenium Grid, set this value to `true`.
+Mobile test will not be affected by this value.
 * `Username`: The username of Selenium Grid authentication.
 * `Password`: The password of Selenium Grid authentication.
 * `PackageUploadTargetUrl`: The url handler to upload the app package (.apk or .ipa)